huntforhomesaz/cleanout2closing-site/content/pages/for-heirs-and-personal-representatives.md

 Every situation is different, but heirs and personal representatives tend to ask the same questions at the beginning.

-### â€œWhat should I do first with the house?â€
+### "What should I do first with the house?"

 Common fears:

-- â€œIf I touch anything before court, am I in trouble?â€
+- "If I touch anything before court, am I in trouble?"
-- â€œDo I have to clean everything out before we can even talk about selling?â€
+- "Do I have to clean everything out before we can even talk about selling?"
-- â€œIs there a step-by-step list of what happens with the house in probate?â€
+- "Is there a step-by-step list of what happens with the house in probate?"

 What usually helps:

 - Making sure the property is secure and basic utilities are safe.
 - Clarifying your role and authority with your attorney or the court.
-- Getting a clear picture of the homeâ€™s condition before making big decisions.
+- Getting a clear picture of the home's condition before making big decisions.

 You do not have to figure that list out by yourself.
 Part of my job is helping you see which property steps make sense at each stage.

-### â€œHow do I handle my siblings or other heirs?â€
+### "How do I handle my siblings or other heirs?"

 Common fears:

-- â€œWe are already arguing, and we have not even started.â€
+- "We are already arguing, and we have not even started."
-- â€œI do not want to be accused of doing the wrong thing.â€
+- "I do not want to be accused of doing the wrong thing."
-- â€œSome of us want to sell as-is, others want to fix everything.â€
+- "Some of us want to sell as-is, others want to fix everything."

 What usually helps: